TULiberalArts/French/pages/student-life.md

  Study abroad in Paris, earn awards and scholarships in your studies, or utilize the College of Liberal Arts’ tutoring services if you’re in need of help advancing your French while studying at Temple University.
 keywords: 'study abroad, tutoring, awards and scholarships'
 # custom variables
-sidebar: false
+sidebar: true
+sidebar_content: student-life.html
 ---
 As a College of Liberal Arts French degree student, you’ll learn France here in North Philly.
 But we also want you to see France by [studying abroad](#study-abroad-in-paris) in the City of Lights—Paris!
 And if you need more help advancing your French, the College of Liberal Arts has [tutoring services](#tutoring) available for you.
 And with a little help, you might even improve your French enough to earn [awards or scholarships](#awards-and-scholarships).